Contrastive Attraction and Contrastive Repulsion for Representation Learning

-Considering that the CL loss aims to train the encoder to distinguish the positive sample from multiple negative samples, an alternative intuition is that the positive samples need to be pulled close to, while negative samples need to be pushed far away from a given query in the representation space.
-This motivates the construction of Contrastive Attraction and Contrastive Repulsion (CACR), a doubly CL framework where the positive and negative samples are first contrasted within themselves before getting pulled towards and pushed away from the query, respectively.
-As shown in Figure~\ref{fig:motiv}, unlike conventional CL, which equally treats samples and pulls (\textit{resp.} pushes) them in the softmax cross-entropy contrast, CACR not only considers moving positive (\textit{resp.} negative) samples closer to (\textit{resp.} away from) the query, but also models two conditional distributions to guide the movement of different samples.
+Considering the CL loss aims to train the encoder to distinguish the positive sample from multiple negative samples, an alternative intuition is that the positive samples need to be pulled close, while negative samples need to be pushed far away from the given query in the representation space.
+In addition to such a push-pull diagram, the intra-relation within positive and negative samples should also be considered.
+This motivates us to investigate the CL in a view of transport and propose Contrastive Attraction and Contrastive Repulsion (CACR), a doubly CL framework where the positive and negative samples are first contrasted within themselves before getting pulled and pushed from the query, respectively.
+As shown in Figure~\ref{fig:motiv}, unlike conventional CL, which equally treats samples and pulls/pushes them in the softmax cross-entropy contrast, CACR not only considers moving positive/negative samples close/away, but also models two conditional distributions to guide the movement of different samples.
 The conditional distributions apply a doubly-contrastive strategy to compare the positive samples and the negative ones within themselves separately.
 As an interpretation, if a selected positive sample is far from the query, it indicates the encoder does not sufficiently capture some information.
 CACR will then assign a higher probability for the query to pull this positive sample.
 Conversely, if a selected negative sample is too close to the query, it indicates the encoder has difficulty distinguishing them, and CACR will assign a higher probability for the query to push away this negative sample.
-This double-contrast method determines whether a positive/negative sample has a higher priority to be pulled closer/pushed away from the query, making the optimization become more effective.
+This double-contrast method contrast positive samples from negative samples, in a context of the relation within positives and negatives.
+We theoretically analyze CACR is universal under general situations or conditions, without the need for modification, and empirically demonstrate the learned representations are more effective and robust in various tasks.
 Our main contributions include:

-\textbf{i)} We propose CACR, which performs CL to produce useful representations by attracting the positive samples towards the query and repelling the negative samples away from the query, guided by two conditional distributions.
+\textbf{i)} We propose CACR, which achieves contrastive learning and produces useful representations by attracting the positive samples towards the query and repelling the negative samples away from the query, guided by two conditional distributions.